 TIP: In most web hosting sites, you can see what people are searching for, along with any pages that are missing and more.
 Using this information, you can build content in case they search again in the future.
 WordPress and other sites also offer plugins to do exactly the same thing.

 Don’t be too obscure

-It’s important not to be too obscure with keywords – it takes a bit of practice, but focusing on providing content for one lone searcher isn’t going to be as cost effective as providing content for five or ten searches.
+It’s important not to be too obscure with keywords – it takes a bit of practice, but focusing on providing content for one lone searcher isn’t going to be as cost-effective as providing material for five or ten searches.
 It’s important to keep perspective on your content – but equally important to follow your heart.
 Your passion should be reflected on your website, so if you’re interested in talking to that one person who shares exactly the same interests as you, go for it.
 While other people may not search for this content, anyone that sees it will see your content as more authentic.

-No matter what type of site you have, long tail keywords can give you the answer, and the traffic you need.
+No matter what type of site you have, long-tail keywords can give you the answer, and the traffic you need.
 When used appropriately, they are one of the best weapons in any writer’s arsenal and can turn an underachieving site into a super one with ease.